 It seems like we have gotten new tradition established in our house – bread baking on Friday.
 We usually have some friends over on Saturday or Sunday night and freshly baked bread is an ideal component for patties and cheeses.
-I am very fond of rustic breads with dried fruits and nuts.
+I am very fond of rustic bread with dried fruits and nuts.
 This one is my favorite.

 Molasses is an excellent addition to the recipe, bread comes out a little sweet, just the way I like it.
-Rye flour gives it raw texture and pumpkin and flex seeds bring a perfect crunch.
+Rye flour gives it raw texture and pumpkin and flax seeds bring a perfect crunch.
 Dried cherries, sweet and sour at once are a luxury ingredient making the taste unique.
-Overall, this bread is very simple to make and its absolutely outstanding when toasted.
+Overall, this bread is very simple to make and it’s absolutely outstanding when toasted.
 I can’t wait to hear from my friends how yummy it is!